ReptilePvP/Snap2Sell/NETLIFY_DEPLOYMENT.md

 1. Log in to [Netlify](https://app.netlify.com)
 2. Click "Add new site" → "Import an existing project"
-3. Connect to GitHub and select your Snap2Sell repository
+3. Connect to GitHub and select your Snapalyze repository
 4. Configure build settings:
    - **Build command**: `npm run build`
    - **Publish directory**: `dist`